DmitryVarlamov/KaggleAnalysis/README.md

 4. Launch playbook with "ansible-playbook -i inventory.txt deploy_elk.yaml" command

-5. If you want to use already created present of dashboards, then after the cluster is deployed go to <your_ip>:5601/app/management/kibana/objects endpoint and click "import".
+5. If you want to use already created preset of dashboards, then after the cluster is deployed go to <your_ip>:5601/app/management/kibana/objects endpoint and click "import".
 Then choose "kibana_export.ndjson" file that is located in "exports" folder of this repository.

 6. To upload new data to elasticsearch, launch connector script with "python kaggle_api.py" command